-The Enterprise Risk Management Policy sets out the minimum standards in relation to implementing and maintaining an adequate and effective Enterprise Risk Management Framework which, alongside other policies, contributes to the system of internal control as set out within the Group Governance Manual.
+The Risk Management Policy sets out the minimum standards in relation to implementing and maintaining an adequate and effective Risk Management Framework.
+The Risk Management Framework alongside other policies, contributes to the system of internal control as set out within the GGM.
+Quilter's Risk Management Framework forms the basis of the approach to assessing the risk as part of the ORSA and ICARA.

-The Enterprise Risk Management Framework is embedded across Quilter and encompasses a number of elements to help the firm manage its risk exposure.
+The Risk Management Framework encompasses a number of elements, including: